sakthivijay7/Products-sales-dashboard-to-visualization-and-analysis-using-Excel/README.md

 # Excel-Dashboards
 Excel dashboards for sales of products
 # Features
->Interactive sales charts
+>Interactive sales charts,
->Two dataset to different dashboards and charts
+>Two dataset to different dashboards and charts,
->Pivot tables for quick analysis
+>Pivot tables for quick analysis,
->Macros use for clear button to clear all filters
+>Macros use for clear button to clear all filters,
->Using Different slicers and understand manner
+>Using Different slicers and understand manner.
 # Tools used
 "Microsoft Excel"
 "Power Query"